Summary

 Tes

-Global education company that provides online products and services to support schools and teachers worldwide.
+Global education company providing online products and services to support schools and teachers worldwide.

 MagicSchool AI & School AI

-Standalone platforms providing educators and, respectively, students with AI-based tools and resources that are designed to help them with various tasks.
+Standalone platforms providing educators and students with AI-based tools and resources designed to help with various tasks.

-- Pros: School AI provides AI "Spaces" where students can interact with an AI tutor tailored to their needs.
-MagicSchool AI offers training resources, including certification courses, to help educators utilize the platform effectively.
+School AI provides AI 'Spaces' where students can interact with an AI tutor tailored to their needs.
+MagicSchool AI offers training resources, including certification courses, to help educators use the platform effectively.

-- Cons: I found their interface cluttered; difficult to navigate.
+Cluttered interface; difficult to navigate.
 Pricy.
 Their image generator tool is developed in collaboration with Adobe Express.
-The initial learning curve for setting up the AI tasks can be steep for some educators.
+The initial learning curve for setting up AI tasks can be steep for some educators.

-- Notes: School AI is student oriented.
-MagicSchool AI is teacher oriented.
+School AI is student-oriented.
+MagicSchool AI is teacher-oriented.
 Creating customised materials is not easy.

 BriskTeaching